 Elijah Reber – Wernersville; College of Engineering

-Natasha Schlaffer – Simi Valley, California; College of Arts and Architecture
+Natasha Schlaffer – Simi Valley, Calif.; College of Arts and Architecture

-Emma Sinkoff – Richmond, Massachusetts; College of Health and Human Development
+Emma Sinkoff – Richmond, Mass.; College of Health and Human Development

-Nathan Smith – Los Altos, California; Eberly College of Sciences
+Nathan Smith – Los Altos, Calif.; Eberly College of Science

-Cory Steinle – Beaver Falls; College of Liberal Arts
+Cory Steinle – Beaver Falls; liberal arts college

-Alisa Vasquez – Washingtonville, New York; Communications College
+Alisa Vasquez – Washingtonville, New York; College of Communications